 What other discoveries have you made about the new Facebook pages with Timeline design?
 Be sure to list your observations, likes, and dislikes in the comments.

 About the Author: Kristi Hines is a freelance writer, professional blogger, and social media enthusiast.
 Her blog Kikolani focuses on blog marketing for personal, professional, and business bloggers.
-You can follow her on Twitter, and Facebook.
+You can follow her on Google+, Twitter, and Facebook.